 8.1.
 School reports are used to report to parents on the achievements and promotion of learners to the next grade.
 These reports must reflect the same results that are recorded on the promotion schedule signed by the Education Development Officer (EDO).
-No reports may be finalised BEFORE the promotion schedule is approved building blocks for growth.
+No reports may be finalised BEFORE the promotion schedule is approved by the EDO.
+NB: Original reports should be seen by EDO when promotion schedules are signed.

 Page 10 of 11

-Assessment Instruction 64 of 2017
+Assessment Instruction 33 of 2019

 Eastern Cape Provincial Assessment Instruction